Guest Notes For Drive On Podcast

 Promotional Materials

-If you or your company have physical items you would like to send to Scott before the recording, such as a copy of your book, apparel, or other items you can send them to:
+If you or your company have physical items you would like to send to Scott before the recording, such as a copy of your book, apparel, or other things you can send them to:

 Drive On Podcast